gschmutz/bigdata-spark-workshop/02a-minio-object-storage/README.md

 ```bash
 bigdata@bigdata:~$ docker exec -ti minio-mc mc mb minio-1/flight-bucket

 Bucket created successfully `minio-1/flight-bucket`.
 ```

-Navigate to the MinIO UI (<http://dataplatform:9000/buckets>) and you should see the newly created bucket.
+Navigate to the MinIO UI (<http://dataplatform:9010/console/buckets>) and you should see the newly created bucket.

 ![Alt Image Text](./images/minio-show-bucket.png "Minio show bucket")

-or you can also use `s3cmd ls` to list all buckets.
+or you can also use `mc ls` to list all buckets.

 ```bash
 docker exec -ti minio-mc mc ls minio-1